Introduction to quantum groups: 7c. Ad-hoc twisting

 Regarding now the spheres in the middle, the situation is a priori a bit more tricky, because we have to take into account the various possible collapsings of $\{i,j,k\}$.
 However, if we want to have embeddings as above, there is only one choice, namely:

 Thus, we have constructed our spheres, and embeddings, as needed. \end{proof}

+As already mentioned, the above is something quite ad-hoc, but we will be back later to this, with some more conceptual twisting methods as well.
+To be more precise, the alternative idea will be that of twisting the quantum groups first, by using advanced easiness theory, and then deducing from this the twisting formulae for the spheres.

 Let us discuss now the quantum group case.
 The situation here is considerably more complicated, because the coordinates $u_{ij}$ depend on double indices, and finding for instance the correct signs for $u_{ij}u_{kl}u_{mn}=\pm u_{mn}u_{kl}u_{ij}$ looks nearly impossible.

-However, we can solve this problem by taking some inspiration from the sphere case, as follows:
+However, we can solve this problem by taking some inspiration from the sphere case, which was already solved.
+We first have the following result:

 \begin{proposition} We have quantum groups as follows,

 defined via the following relations,

 with the convention $\alpha=a,a^*$ and $\beta=b,b^*$. \end{proposition}